georust/netcdf/README.md

 The `netcdf` crate is thread-safe, although the `netcdf-c` library is not itself threadsafe.
 To render a safe interface, a global mutex is used to serialize access to the underlying library.
 Consider using a non threadsafe version of `hdf5` to avoid double locking (performance consideration).

 Use of `netcdf-sys` is not thread-safe.
-Users of this library must take care that calls do not interfere with simultaneous use of e.g. `netcdf`.
-Using the `hdf5-sys` library could also pose a problem, as this library is used throughout `netCDF-c` and internal state may be disrupted.
+Users of this library must take care that calls do not interfere with simultaneous use of e.g. `netcdf` or `hdf5-sys`.
+Use the lock provided by `netcdf-sys` to serialise access to the `hdf5` and `netCDF` libraries.

 ## License